socolofs/tamoc/README.rst

 For typical usage, please see the ./bin directory of the source distribution for various example scripts.

+Version 4.0.0:  Non-beta version of the TAMOC package compatible with Meson
+                build tools.
+Minor adjustments to the plotting routines, a few added diagnostic print statement.
+The maximum allowable time-step for particle tracking outside the plume in the bent plume model was reverted back to the value in Version 3.4.2 and earlier (1000 s insteady of 86400 s).
+A new `utils` subpackage has been added to group together the utilities that help build and manage TAMOC objects.
 Version 4.0.0-beta:  Updated the TAMOC package to use pyproject.toml and
                 meson.build to install.
 Newer versions of Python have depricated the setuptools distutils packages that NumPy f2py was using to create the dbm_f extension module.
-This update allows the dbm_f module to be build using the latest versions of Python (tested with python 3.13, numpy 2.2.5, and scipy 1.15.2).
+This update allows the dbm_f module to be built using the latest versions of Python (tested with python 3.13, numpy 2.2.5, and scipy 1.15.2).
 This is listed as a beta release as this is the first release using this new build platform and the documentation has not yet been updated to explain how to install using meson.build and pip.
 The first 4.0.0 stable release will have fully updated documentation.
-The original setup.py files remains part of the package repository and will continue to work with older versions of Python, NumPy, and setuptools that support the numpy.distutils package.
+The original setup.py file remains part of the package repository and will continue to work with older versions of Python, NumPy, and setuptools that support the numpy.distutils package.
 This new version also includes a C extension module preos_c to